Alfresco/docs-alfresco/content-services/latest/develop/extension-inspector.md

 ## Running the Analyser application

-The `AnalyserApplication` is a Spring Boot application, implemented in the module extension-inspector-analyser.
-This application analyses custom extensions against war inventories.
+The application analyses custom extensions against war inventories.

-To build the project, use `mvn clean package`.
-This command creates an executable jar called `alfresco-extension-inspector-inventory-<version\>.jar`.

-Use the Analyser application command a follows:
+To run the Analyser application use the following command:

 ```java
 java -jar alfresco-extension-inspector-<version>.jar <extension-filename> [--